-Punctuality is important at school and work In order to teach this trait it is important that parents leave enough time to arrive before the 7:50 bell.
+Punctuality is important at school and work.
+In order to teach this trait it is important that parents leave enough time to arrive before the 7:50 a.m. bell.
 Tardies will be recorded if a student arrives after 7:50 a.m.
 Students are expected to arrive at school between 7:20 a.m. and 7:45 a.m.
-School begins at 7:50 a.m. with Religion class.
-Three or more tardies will be discussed with the parent by the principal and teacher.
+School begins at 7:50 a.m..
+Three or more tardies will be discussed with the parent by the classroom teacher or principal.